SlangLab-NU/whisperX-webtrc/README.md

 # Bolt

+This browser based project let's the whisper model transcribe incoming audio in realtime.

-> Translation is not possible
+> Translation is not possible(maybe added later)

 ## Openai's Whisper